Metropolitan Museum of Art: Digital representation of collections

 Beginning in 2013, the Met organized the Digital Media Department for the purpose of increasing access of the museum's collections and resources using digital media and expanded website services.
 The first Chief Digital Officer Sree Sreenivasan from 2013 departed in 2016 and was replaced by Loic Tallon at the time that the department became known by its simplified designation as the Digital Department.
 At the start of 2017, the department began its Open Access initiative summarized on the Met's website titled "Digital Underground" stating: "It's been six months since the Met launched its Open Access initiative, which made available all 375,000+ images of public-domain works in the Met collection under Creative Commons Zero (CC0).
 During what is just the dawn of this new initiative, the responses so far have been incredible."
 At that time, more than 375,000 photographic images from the museum's archival collection were released for public domain reproduction and use both by the general public and by large public access websites such as those available at Google BigQuery.

 In May 2022, the Met and the World Monuments Fund announced a collaboration of digital work for the 2024 reopening of the African, ancient American, and Oceanic art galleries.
 The digital project "aims to bolster the understanding of several historic sites in sub-Saharan Africa", in particular sites that have been minimally explored by Western museums.

 Open access images and data have been viewed over 1.2 billion times with over 7 million downloads.

 Libraries

-Each curatorial department maintains a library, most of the material of which can be requested online through the libraries' catalog.
-Two of the libraries may be accessed without an appointment:
+Many curatorial departments maintain a library, most of the material of which can be requested online through the libraries' catalog.

-Thomas J. Watson Library

 The Thomas J. Watson Library is the central library of The Metropolitan Museum of Art, and supports the activities of staff and researchers.
-Watson Library's collection contains approximately 900,000 volumes, including monographs and exhibition catalogs; over 11,000 periodical titles; and more than 125,000 auction and sale catalogs.
+It can be accessed without an appointment.
+As of July 2026, Watson Library's collection contains approximately 1,030,000 volumes, including monographs and exhibition catalogs; over 32,000 periodical titles; and more than 144,900 auction and sale catalogs.
 The library includes a reference collection, auction and sale catalogs, a rare book collection, manuscript items, and vertical file collections.
-The library is accessible to anyone 18 years of age or older simply by registering online and providing a valid photo ID.
+The library is accessible to anyone 18 years of age or older through registering online and providing photo ID.

-Nolen Library

-The Nolen Library is open to the general public.
-The collection of some 8,000 items, arranged in open shelves, includes books, picture books, DVDs, and videos.
-The Nolen Library includes a children's reading room and materials for teachers.